scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 | 4     | COLIBRI path (experimental)    |
 {: #table-1 title="SCION path types"}

 - `DT/DL/ST/SL`: These fields define the endpoint-address type and endpoint-address length for the source and destination endpoint. `DT` and `DL` stand for Destination Type and Destination Length, whereas `ST` and `SL` stand for Source Type and Source Length.
 The possible endpoint address length values are 4 bytes, 8 bytes, 12 bytes, and 16 bytes.
 If some address has a length different from the supported values, the next larger size can be used and the address can be padded with zeros. {{table-2}} below lists the currently used values for address length.
 The "type" identifier is only defined in combination with a specific address length.
 For example, address type "0" is defined as IPv4 in combination with address length 4, but in combination with address length 16, it stands for IPv6.
-Per address length, several sub-types are possible. {{table-3}} shows the currently valid allocations of type values to length values.
+Per address length, several sub-types are possible. {{table-3}} shows the currently assigned combinations of lengths and types.

 | DL/SL Value | Address Length |
 |-------------+----------------|